Interstate 80 rock throwing

-Incident
+Attack on Sharon Budd

 Sharon Budd, a 53-year-old schoolteacher from Uniontown, Ohio, was a passenger in a car being driven east on I-80 in Pennsylvania by her daughter on July 10, 2014, when a rock smashed through the windshield of her car, hitting her directly in the face.
 Budd suffered catastrophic injuries, including blinding of one eye.
 Budd's husband Randy, who was sitting in the back seat while the couple's daughter Kaylee drove, testified that when the rock hit the car it sounded like "an explosion".
 Matthew Baker, of Plainville, Massachusetts, who was driving a tractor-trailer truck, told police that a rock thrown from the overpass had hit his truck just before the rock struck the car in which Budd was riding.

 Keefer McGee, Tyler Porter, and brothers Dylan and Brett Lahr, all aged 17 or 18, of New Columbia, Pennsylvania, were reportedly on a "troublemaking spree" late on July 10, 2014, when they began throwing rocks from an overpass at cars moving along I-80.
 McGee told police that the group had specifically planned to smash mailboxes with baseball bats and throw rocks at parked cars.
 They had stolen steaks from a grocery store, driven through a field of corn (damaging the crop), broken the windows of a house with a baseball bat, and stopped at a farm to pick up rocks to throw, before proceeding to the highway overpass.
 Dylan Lahr was identified as the person who threw the rock that hit the Budds' car.
 McGee was arraigned on charges of "aggravated assault, criminal trespass, propulsion of missiles into an occupied vehicle or onto a roadway, agricultural vandalism and recklessly endangering," on August 5, 2014.
 All four were charged with "aggravated assault, conspiracy, recklessly endangering, propelling missiles into vehicle, agricultural vandalism and possession of instruments of crime".

 According to McGee, after hitting the car with the rock, the boys cheered.
 McGee told the court: "We were all laughing thinking it was funny.
 We laughed, tossed out rocks, and drove home."
 They drove to the Lahrs' house where they began to watch a movie, but got back into the car and returned to the scene of the crime twice that night.
 On one of those trips, police noted the license plate number.